Posted on

 • Free from harmful chemicals like BPAs, phthalates, triclosan, and melamine.
 These chemicals are common in some plastic, “antibacterial,” and bamboo boards.

-• Solid wood (unglued or formaldehyde-free glue): A classic choice offering natural antimicrobial properties.
+• Solid wood: A classic, knife-friendly choice offering natural antimicrobial properties.
+Read more.

 Avoid:

-So, next, we’ll compare each material in terms of safety, durability, eco-impact, and practicality.
+Next, we’ll do a deep-dive comparison of each material in terms of safety, durability, eco-impact, and practicality, along with our top picks of the safest boards:

 Safest-Cutting-Board-Materials-Inforgraphic